Bio

 Khan is an active member of two national multiethnic artist collectives, the Habibtis and the Paglees, the Interfaith Artists Circle in the Twin Cities, and Form+Content Gallery, Minneapolis, MN.
 She has served as a juror for the Minnesota State Fair Arts Competition, participated in several artist talks, and helped develop a public art program in Hopkins, MN.
 She curated her first exhibition Between the Stripes, Under the Stars at St. Catherine University, St. Paul, MN in 2022.

-Khan received a 2024 Creative Support Grant and a 2020 Artist Initiative Grant from the Minnesota State Arts Board, and was a 2022 McKnight Fiber Artist Fellowship finalist.
-Her work is included in many private collections as well as the collections of The Warehouse, Milwaukee, WI, the City of Hopkins, MN, the Loppet Foundation, Minneapolis, MN, the Donald M. Fraser Early Childhood Development Center, Minneapolis, MN and the Robert J. Jones Urban Research and Outreach-Engagement Center, Minneapolis, MN.
-She was also one of the featured artists on the Twin Cities Public Television program MNOriginal.
+Khan received Minnesota State Arts Board grants in 2020 and 2024, was a McKnight Fiber Artist Fellowship finalist in 2022 and 2025, and a McKnight Visual Art Fellowship finalist in 2026.
+She was presented with the Art Makers award from the North Dakota Museum of Art in 2026.
+Her work is included in many private collections as well as the collections of the North Dakota Museum of Art, Grand Forks, ND, The Warehouse, Milwaukee, WI, the City of Hopkins, MN, the Loppet Foundation, Minneapolis, MN, the Donald M. Fraser Early Childhood Development Center, Minneapolis, MN and the Robert J. Jones Urban Research and Outreach-Engagement Center, Minneapolis, MN.
+She is one of the featured artists on the Twin Cities Public Television program MNOriginal.

 Immortality (Jainamaaz series), 2024